Change one thing and everything changes

-My favorite part of a Feldenkrais class is the final “after picture” of my body as I rest, supine, starred-out, on the mat.
+My favorite part of a Feldenkrais class is the final mental after picture of my body as I rest, supine, starred-out, on the mat.
 I feel more fully in contact with the floor, my body feels held by gravity and spacious.
 When I bring myself to standing, I feel long, light, and effortless.
 The support of my skeleton feels solid and flexible.

-Marybeth suggests the idea of “including” my skeleton.
+Marybeth suggests the idea of my skeleton.
 Wow!
 I have a skeleton and I never even think about it!
 My internal structure.
 My Eiffel Tower!
 I spend a lot of time committed to my fitness routine, focussed on my musculature.
-When I include my skeleton in the “picture,” the experience of my body radically transforms.
+When I include my skeleton in experience, my body radically transforms.
 I feel stable and supported from within.
-I’m not armored against exterior forces, but supported by inner solidity.
+I'm not armored against exterior forces, but supported by inner solidity.

-What else is available to my “picture” that I’m excluding from my life?
-What do I exclude that I’m unaware of?
+What else is available to me that I'm excluding from my life?
+What do I exclude that I'm unaware of?
 What do I willfully exclude?
 What am I unaware of that I might integrate?
 What am I resistant to incorporate?

 What if all of me "belonged"?